-- 1. All anatomic parts correctly positioned and included on image (s)
+- 1. All anatomic parts correctly positioned and included on radiographic image (s)

-- 2. Markers visualized on image (s)
+- 2. No motion or removable artifacts

 - 3. Evidence of proper collimation

 - 4. Adequate radiographic exposure index.

-- 5. Demonstrate critical thinking through analysis of images.
+- 5. Demonstrate analysis of images.

 Part III Performance Objective: The student will exhibit professional ethics and attitude by: